Close button

 Hosted by: Emily Ginn

 About: The IVF This Podcast offers practical and empowering strategies for individuals on a journey of infertility and fertility treatments who believe in the possibility of loving life despite the journey they are on.
-If you want more than traditional therapy, support groups can offer, if you’re stuck in an emotional pattern and feel like you can’t get free, if you want help navigating the unique challenges of infertility and fertility treatments, with support that is uplifting and honest, this is the podcast for you.
+If you are seeking more than what traditional therapy andsupport groups can offer, if you’re stuck in an emotional pattern and feel like you can’t break out of, if you want help navigating the unique challenges of infertility and fertility treatments, with support that is uplifting and honest, this is the podcast for you.

 Infertile AF